 Many of you coming to future dinners might start to notice a new face helping out with The Single Gourmet.
 I have partnered up with a good friend of mine, John Montoya to grow the group and run events as other duties of raising a family might take me away from trips and events.
 There won’t be drastic changes as I will be working directly with John, actively getting new restaurants, writing the newsletters, and working with him on all aspects of the business.
 I have known John for over 6 years.
 We met through a travel group where we volunteered our time helping NYC travelers explore the city, and John was an event planner for that group.
-He is also an alumnus of Harvard University, and early next year we will have The Single Gourmet dine at The Harvard Club.
 His personality and intelligence, love of fine food, wine and travel as well as being my friend makes him a perfect fit for the group.
 I am sure you will enjoy seeing him around at events that I cannot attend.
 On an entirely separate note: many have asked me where we registered for baby Elliot Denis Lefkowitz (named in memories of our late fathers).
 You can find us at Baby’s R Us under Juliane and Aaron Lefkowitz.
 His due date is now 2.12.2018.
 Remember to spell her name correctly 😊

 Our New Year’s Trip has been moved from Panama to San Francisco and Las Vegas.
 Join us as we ring in the New Year first in San Francisco, then in Vegas where we will see shows, dine on great food and stay in 4-star hotels.
 Our trip is planned for Dec 28th – Jan 4th. details below and more will be emailed later.
 Please call me if interested and RSVP soon.